-These Guidance Notes are intended to assist Applicants in understanding the requirements for requesting and receiving funding support under Measure 1 - Restoration of assets of artistic and cultural value of the MAGF Local Development Strategy (LDS).
+These Guidance Notes are intended to assist Applicants in understanding the requirements for requesting and receiving funding support under Measure 2 - Strengthening a Healthy Cultural Identity of the MAGF Local Development Strategy (LDS).

 Applicants are advised to familiarise themselves with these Guidance Notes prior to filling in and preparing the Application Form.
 The Guidance Notes, Application Form and all annexes and other documentation are available at www.galmajjistral.com.